 ~ Grant Faulkner, Executive Director of NaNoWriMo

-It has been my good fortune these past thirty years to not only be a writer but to also teach writing, to students of all ages and all backgrounds, in a variety of settings.
+It has been my good fortune these past thirty years to teach writing, to students of all ages and all backgrounds, in a variety of settings.
 Some students come to me eager to complete their first short story or essay, while others arrive having already started on a first book.

 People often say that “everybody has a book in them.”
 I can’t tell you whether that is true or not – I haven’t met everybody.
 But I can tell you that the folks I’m privileged to work with do have a book in them, and most are willing to work hard to get that book out into the world.
 My job is to assist them.
 And I very much enjoy doing it.